Enter the French art of living!

 7 hectares of Rolle

-The hand-picked grapes, sorted in the vineyard, are brought to the reception area in small crates.
-It is then carried to a tubular exchanger to be cooled, a process which allows the grapes to be worked better.
+Hand-picked grapes, sorted in the vineyard, are brought to the reception area in small crates.

-The grapes are then taken to a press before being taken to stainless steel vats where the alcoholic fermentation can finally begin.
+These are then transferred to a press before being transferred to stainless steel vats, where alcoholic fermentation can finally begin.

-All the estate's vats are equipped with a cooling unit, which allows the vinification to be controlled at all times by maintaining an ideal temperature.
-The pneumatic presses and the air conditioning of the storage and bottling rooms are also a guarantee of quality.
+All of the estate's vats are equipped with a refrigeration unit, ensuring constant control of the vinification process by maintaining an ideal temperature.
+Pneumatic presses and air-conditioning in the storage and bottling rooms are further guarantees of quality.

 A 200m2 tuns room is located 8m underground.
-These 40 to 50 hl oak tuns allow for the ageing of the reds in the purest tradition.
+These 40-50 hl oak tuns are used to age the reds in the purest tradition.